André Courrèges: Spring 1964

-His spring 1964 collection continued to feature his distinctive boots, popularized pantsuits, and brought above-the-knee skirts to Paris haute couture for the first time.
+His spring 1964 collection continued to feature his distinctive boots, popularized pantsuits, and continued to promote the above-the-knee skirts that he had first brought to Paris couture the previous year.
 White dominated the collection.
 He presented simple, slightly flaring chemise dresses that hit above the knee, well above the knee when paired with his signature calf-high boots.
 The previous season, fall 1963, almost all designers had shown boots of various heights, but for spring of '64, Courrèges was the only designer to include boots.
 Their characteristic narrow cut and perfect proportions continued to win praise from the fashion press.
 Low-heeled pumps were also shown.
 His trouser outfits attracted the most attention, launching the pantsuit trend that would change societal norms during the decade.
 This season, his pants remained narrow but were set on the hip, creased in front, and slit over the instep to maintain a clean, unbroken line.
 They were paired with simple, well-tailored, geometric-looking coats, jackets, and tunics featuring prominent buttons, low-set martingales, and the pocket flaps that would become one of Courrèges's signature design details.
 Coats were seven-eighths length.
 He showed his day clothes with large, tall, mostly brimless, Space Age-looking hats.
 His trouser emphasis extended into evening, when he also incorporated a lot of bare skin with uncovered backs and openwork lace.
 These clothes were presented in a traditional, dignified salon showing with classical music and floral perfume.